Ginxss/tfds/README.md

 ---

 ### Constructor
-Default constructor with `int` keys and `int` values and table size 100 and checking for duplicate keys:
+Default constructor with `std::string` keys and `int` values and table size 100:
 ```
-tf::hash_table<int, int> table;
+tf::hash_table<std::string, int> table;
 ```
-You can set a custom table size and turn of checking for duplicate key in the constructor:
+You can set a custom table size and turn of checking for duplicate keys in the constructor:
 ```
-tf::hash_table<int, int> table(10, false);
+tf::hash_table<std::string, int> table(10, false);
 ```
 In this case, the hash table will not check the existing entries for duplicate keys when inserting to improve performance.
 Note that this flag is mainly supposed to speed up insertion time if you KNOW that there can never be identical keys.
-In this case, if there are duplicate keys inside the table, functions like get(...) and remove(...) will only find one of the inserted pairs.
+If there are duplicate keys inside the table, functions like get(...) and remove(...) will only find one of the inserted pairs.

 Copy constructor, copy assignment operator, move constructor and move assignment operator also exist.